Pope decries migrants and refugees being treated ‘worse than house pets’

 The pope defended his decision to visit countries known for having authoritarian leaders, with both Equatorial Guinea and Cameroon governed by long-term leaders.

-He said the Vatican maintains diplomatic relationships with the governments in thsoe countries.
+He said the Vatican maintains diplomatic relationships with the governments in those countries.

 “We don’t always make great proclamations … but there’s an awful lot of work that goes on behind the scenes to promote justice,” said the pope.